Yes, We Have Bears In Florida!

 Today, bears have re-occupied 49% of their historic range.

--Abundant areas are those with the highest density of bear locations, indicating bears are spending a considerable amount of time in these areas.
+-Frequent areas are those with the highest density of bear locations, indicating bears are spending a considerable amount of time in these areas.
 These areas are the core of the bear population where evidence of reproduction is consistent.

 -Common areas have the second highest density of bear locations, and these areas are where bears are spreading from their core areas and spending a fair amount of their time.